forkercat/578-is-great/README.md

 ### Dependencies on Class Packages

-Link: [[CS578] Dependencies on Class Packages](https://observablehq.com/@junhaowww/cs578-dependencies-on-class-packages)
+Play With It: [[CS578] Dependencies on Class Packages](https://observablehq.com/@junhaowww/cs578-dependencies-on-class-packages)

+- It helps you figure out dependencies between packages.
 - It is based on MouseOver Chord Diagram.
-- It helps you figure out dependencies between packages.
-- It is a fork of [chord diagram](/@mbostock/d3-chord-diagram) that adds mouseover behavior.
+It is a fork of [chord diagram](/@mbostock/d3-chord-diagram) that adds mouseover behavior.

 Originally, we have to find dependencies from an output file like this: